aroberge/friendly-traceback-docs/docs/html/_sources/index.rst.txt

 .. warning::

-    This is alpha software, currently in development.
+    This is pre-alpha software, currently in development.
     The API is subject to change without notice; such changes may not be included (yet) in this documentation.